1890 German federal election: Results

+The election was a major defeat for Bismarck and the Cartel parties, which together lost 91 seats.
 The Centre Party remained the strongest party, winning 106 constituencies (27.2% of seats) with 18.6% of the popular vote.
 The left-liberal parties also made significant gains in votes and representation.
-For the first time, members of German parties won seats in a few Alsace-Lorraine constituencies.
-Regionalists could, however, make gains elsewhere off the decline of the Cartel parties.
-The Antisemites gained only 0.7% of the votes, but won five constituencies.
+For the first time, a member of a German party (the SPD) won a seat in Alsace-Lorraine.
+Regionalists made gains off the decline of the Cartel parties.
+Antisemites gained only 0.7% of the votes but won five constituencies.
 Their strongholds were the Grand Duchy of Hesse and Hesse-Nassau.